How to Clean a Chemical Toilet for Camper Vans

 How to Empty and Clean Portable Toilet

 The grossest part about chemical camper van toilets is emptying and cleaning them.
-Here is a step-by-step process on how to do just that.
+You will need a few cleaning supplies to clean your portable toilet which includes: Nitrile gloves, hospital-grade disinfectant, a hot water sprayer, deodorizer/enzyme.

-1. make sure you detach the cassette (or the bottom/Wast holding tank) from the top part.
+1. Make sure you detach the cassette (or the bottom/Waste holding tank) from the top part.

 2. There should be some sort of hose-like object on the waste holding tank with a screw cap lid on it, take it off.
 Stand back as you can experience some splatter when doing this.
 YUCK!

-4. Once all of the waste is out of the compartment you then need to rinse it with some water.
+4. Once all the waste is out of the compartment then rinse it with hot water.
 There should be a hose nearby at the dump station to help you clean it out.

 Here is a detailed video on how to prep your chemical toilet and clean it out.